jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **How to See the Matrix**: To write Techvolution, I used Aristotle's Poetics to better understand Hegelian dialectics, and then I added some evolutionary biology.
 If that bores you to pieces, that's cool, you don't need to read more about it.
 But just so you know, Techvolution is based on a full-blown philosophy that I'll explain in another book called _How to See the Matrix_.

-**No More Magic**:
+**No More Magic - The End of Movies**: I learned about the tranistion from Industrial Age to the Internet Age, by studying the movie industry.
+Like Silicon Valley is today, Hollywood was once a pillar of innovation.
+By mastering modern technology "the movies" became an affordable and fun night out for the middle class.
+Now we've almost forgotten what movie seats feel like.
+All because the industry used Internet Age technologies to over sell blockbusters instead of telling better stories like HBO or Netflix. _No More Magic_ looks behind the curtain of a dying Industrial Age industry, and foreshadows what's to come if more of our industries don't upgrade soon._

-**The 2008 Economic Crisis Was Only the Beginning**:
+**The 2008 Economic Crisis Was Only the Beginning**: The 2008 housing, financial, and economic crises was a big shock to most people.
+But it needed have been.
+2008 was a lesson that we can't keep the Industrail Age alive forever.

+That's why the image for this article is the people of the "player god" waking up, while the leader is looking up in sadness.
+His time in the sun is over.
+Because like the sword and septre of the Medieveal Age leaders were replaced as the ultimate levers of power.
+The Industrial Age levers of great bank, insurance, and other  builings, are also being replaced by a distributed economy.

+I was writing this in 2006 and finished up in 2009.
+Like _A New Philosophy_ it says 2008 it was an inevitable death of an old age, but is more crude in doing so.

 ===

 _Techvolution A New Philosophy_ has a very high goal.
 So, I want to be crystal clear about its purpose.
 We're in the new and wondrous Internet Age.
 But we're still using the philosophy of the Industrial Age to run our society.
 Conservatism (1791), and Progressivism (1859) philosophy cards were clicked many years ago.
 It's thus no longer good enough for Main Street to watch infotainment news, donate to a social cause, march in a demonstration, and think they're improving the world.

 To make a difference, we need a new ruling philosophy.
 One built on the accomplishments of our past, but that factors in the wondrous possibilities of digital technology.
 Our new way of thinking must unite Main Street to again see the big picture; that we're all player gods whose choices determine the health of our society.
 We must still vote and debate what's best for our community.
 But reaching for the Internet Age levers of power is our most potent political power.
-When we hold them, we, the people on Main Street, will solve our problems and live happy lives. <!-- shorten up top two paragraphs -->
+When we hold them, we, the people on Main Street, will solve our problems and live happy lives.

 With great power comes great responsibility—that's why the duty to solve our growing problems also requires the freedom to choose any tool we want.